 The Museum of Interesting Things (presented by curator Denny Daniel) – a traveling interactive demonstration/exhibition of antiques and inventions inspiring innovation and creativity – learning from the past to invent a better future.
 Includes “steampunk” antiques, such as a steam engine and a telegraph.
 Check it out in the Children’s Room from 10:00AM-5:00PM!

 Francis Bonnet – is the creator, writer and illustrator of the innovative and laugh-out-loud comic strip SUBURBAN FAIRY TALES, which continues to immerse readers in the modern day high school adventures of their favorite fairy tale characters.
-In addition to having four books published in the series, SUBURBAN FAIRY TALES is regularly featured in other comic publications such as RAYTOONS CARTOON AVENUE and THE FUNNIES.
+Four books have been published in the series as well as a spin-off book titled MADE TO MALFUNCTION.
+In addition to his own comic strips, Francis also writes story scripts and provides cover concepts for ARCHIE COMICS.

 Rebecca Fedun – A Long Island-based illustrator, Rebecca has worked on various projects in comics, video games/mobile apps, book illustrations, and animation.
 Prints, buttons, stickers, and more featuring her artwork will be available at MinCon!